 Since its conception in 1998, Google has dominated the internet search engine market.
-17 years later, their techniques have already evolved a lot, the results search become more and more relevant, but the main idea is still based on the algorithm to rank PageRank.
-In this article, we will take a closer look at this algorithm and the link with the markov chain.
+17 years later, their techniques have already evolved a lot, the search results are becoming more and more relevant, but the main idea is still based on the algorithm to rank PageRank.
+In this article, we will take a closer look at this algorithm and the link with the Markov chain. markov chain.

 PageRank uses a function that assigns a value to every page on the internet.
 The higher the value, the more important the page.

 PageRank is an algorithm that is independent of query and content.
 Query independence means that the ranking of sites is done offline.
 Indeed, every 30 days, Google downloads, indexes and ranks all sites.
 Therefore, the ranking of results does not depend on the query.
-The independence of content is quite clear since it is discussed in the part Introduction : the PageRank algorithm does not use content but links to rank pages.
+The independence of the content is quite clear since it is discussed in the Introduction part: the PageRank algorithm does not use the contents but the links to rank the pages.